 - Corrected copies of the test are available for review at the admission office.
 Please notice that you cannot print or take a picture of your test.

 If I fail the French test, will it affect my average grade at the Institute or do I risk failing my study programme?

-A pass/fail (acquis / échec) result for the last test will appear on your transcript of results.
-However, failing the French test does not affect the successful completion of your study programme, nor the award of your diploma.
+A pass/fail (acquis/échec) result for the last test will appear on your transcript of results.
+However, failing the French test does not affect the successful completion of your study programme, nor the awarding of your diploma.